-A TENS machine -- trancutaneous electrical nerve stimulator machine -- overrides pain receptors in the brain.
-When used properly, side effects of TENS machines are generally mild, even with extended use.
-If you experience these negative effects with use of your TENS unit, discontinue use and see your health care provider.
+When used properly, any side effects that occur with TENS machines are minor.
+Mild muscle soreness and skin irritation may occur with excessive use.
+If you experience any negative effects while using your TENS unit, discontinue it and contact your health care provider.

 - Physical Therapy: Effects of Transcutaneous Electrical Nerve Stimulation on Pain, Pain Sensitivity, and Function in People With Knee Osteoarthritis -- A Randomized Controlled Trial

 - Top Tens, TENS Units Information and Reviews: TENS Side Effects -- Can You Misuse a TENS Machine, and What Happens if You Do?

 - Joint Bone Spine: Non-pharmacological Treatments for Pain Relief -- TENS and Acupuncture

 - Journal of the Association of Chartered Physiotherapists in Women’s Health: ACPWH Guidance -- Safe Use of Transcutaneous Electrical Nerve Stimulation for Musculoskeletal Pain During Pregnancy